Hraf-Jr/minitopo/README.rst

 ---------------------------------

-After re-running both clients, you should see **two distinct QUIC flows** in the capture logs or in Wireshark, corresponding to the two interfaces.
+After re-running both clients, you should see **two distinct QUIC flows** in the capture logs, corresponding to the two interfaces.

 This demonstrates a working **Multipath QUIC** connection using ``quiche`` and the Mininet runner framework.